tlangan1/Life-Helper-Backend/Documentation/README.md

 - [This](https://curlconverter.com/javascript/) is a great resource to convert curl commands to fetch API in JavaScript.
 - The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) is a very useful tool.
 - [This](https://www.dell.com/community/en/conversations/xps/xps-15-7590-no-number-lock-key-for-special-characters/647f880af4ccf8a8de758f81) resource provides some guidance on using the hidden keyboard on my laptop
+- I downloaded [MySQL Shell for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.mysql-shell-for-vs-code).
+See [these](https://dev.mysql.com/doc/mysql-shell-gui/en/) instructions for the use of this tool.
+  - This extension immediately complained about the version of the Microsoft C and C++ (MSVC) runtime library that was installed so I downloaded the latest version from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and installed it.
+This is the version that was installed `Microsoft Visual C++ 2015-2022 Redistributable (x64) - 14.42.34433`.
+Note, the installer is in the downloads directory and it is called `VC_redist.x64.exe`.
+  - Next the extension complained about a web certificate not being installed.
+This certificate is what allows https connections to the database from this tool.
+It is a root certificate authority installed locally (just like the one I created for Life Helper) to validate the access.
+According to the documentation is is stored here, %appdata%\MySQL\mysqlsh-gui\plugin_data\gui_plugin\web_certs\rootCA.crt which, in my case, maps to `C:\Users\tomla\AppData\Roaming\MySQL\mysqlsh-gui\plugin_data\gui_plugin\web_certs` and there are two certificates there, rootCA.crt and server.crt.
+  - I am going to use MySQL workbench for now so I am going to disable this extension.S